The Royal North of Ireland Yacht Club was formed from an amalgamation of its two direct descendent clubs :-

 Future of RNIYC

-The future of RNIYC lies in the hands of the extremely active and enthusiastic cadets who now number over one hundred.
+The future of RNIYC lies in the hands of the extremely active and enthusiastic cadets.

 The Club is fortunate in its location.
 It lies between the two centres of greatest population density in Northern Ireland and good transport links from both abroad and locally make it easy for visiting competitors to reach the excellent sailing area.

 The Club has in recent years hosted the Edinburgh Cup, the Squib Nationals, Mirror Irish Nationals as well as other prestigious events.
 The racing is always keen while functions ashore are supported with suitable entertainment and excellent club catering to suit all tastes.
 The Club is constantly striving to improve facilities both on and off the water and is always ready to welcome new members.